-In March 2016, The Department of Homeland Security (DHS) amended F-1 nonimmigrant student regulations on OPT for certain students with STEM degrees.
+In March 2016, The Department of Homeland Security (DHS) amended F-1 nonimmigrant student regulations on OPT for students with certain STEM degrees.
 The new rule, which provides for an extension of the OPT period by 24 months (a STEM OPT extension), went into effect on May 10, 2016.
-Interested F-1 students must apply for and receive an Employment Authorization Document (EAD) from U.S. Citizenship and Immigration Services (USCIS).
-Please speak with an international student advisor if you want more guidance on this process by contacting our main office at (541) 737- 6310 or emailing email@example.com.
+Interested F-1 students must apply for and receive an Employment Authorization Document (EAD) from US Citizenship and Immigration Services (USCIS).
+Please speak with an international student advisor if you want more guidance on this process.

 To qualify for the STEM OPT extension, an F-1 student must currently be working in a period of post-completion OPT and must hold a bachelor’s degree or higher in an eligible STEM field from an SEVP-certified school that is accredited at the time the student submits their STEM OPT extension application to USCIS.

-In order to receive the STEM OPT extension, a student must pursue their practical training through an employer that is enrolled at USCIS’ E-Verify employment eligibility verification program.
+In order to receive the STEM OPT extension, a student must pursue their practical training through an employer that is enrolled at USCIS’s E-Verify employment eligibility verification program.

-Eligible students should be begin their application process by talking with an International Student Advisor (ISA) and submitting the STEM OPT extension request forms.
-After reviewing attending a mandatory STEM OPT Online appointment with an ISA, there are three steps to this process:
+Eligible students should begin their application process by talking with an International Student Advisor (ISA) and submitting the STEM OPT extension request forms.

 This step will collect information pertaining to your requested STEM OPT extension.
-Please complete the STEM OPT Extension form in its entirety and submit it to ISAS.
+Please complete the STEM OPT Extension form in its entirety (including the confirmation that you understand all reporting requirements while on the STEM OPT extension) and submit it to OIS.

 The 2016 final rule that reinstates the 24-month STEM OPT regulations increases the educational benefits that F-1 students receive from their practical training experiences by requiring the submission of a formal training plan.
 The formal training plan must clearly articulate the STEM OPT student’s learning objectives and affirm the employer’s commitment to helping the student achieve those objectives.
-To fulfill this requirement, a student and their employer must complete and sign Form I-983 and submit it to the student’s DSO.
-Applicants will download and complete Form-I-983.
-To view the Form I-983 tutorial which provides step-by-step guidance for completing the form, please click here.
+To fulfill this requirement, a student and their employer must complete and sign Form-I-983 and submit it to OIS.

-Upon completion of the steps listed above, an Immigration advisor will review your application.
-If eligible, the advisor will issue a Form I-20 to submit with additional required materials to USCIS to determine a STEM OPT extension.
+Upon completion of the steps listed above, an international student advisor will review your application.
+If eligible, the advisor will issue a Form I-20 for the student to submit with additional required materials to USCIS to apply for a STEM OPT extension.